When was the last time you dedicated time for YOU?

 I’m talking about mindfully putting time aside to look after number one.
 You probably can’t remember when it was, right?
 That is NOT okay – period.

 I HAVE A TASK FOR YOU THIS WEEK.
-See if you can practise self care and do ONE THING EVERYDAY that focuses on you.
+See if you can practice self care and do ONE THING EVERYDAY that focuses on you.

 You’re probably thinking that I’m insane and that this is not possible.
 Not true.
 You just need to be mindful about dedicating the time.

 Personally, I have been REALLY bad at practising self care in the past, however, I am now making this a priority in my life and it’s something I know I must do to maintain balance every day.

 *If you don’t think that self care is a challenge, I admire you… please leave a comment with tips on how you balance your life with regular self care!